datalakehouse/dlh-salesforce-analytics-dbt/README.md

 This dbt package:

-*   Contains a DBT dimensional model based on salesforce cloud data from [DataLakeHouse.io](https://www.datalakehouse.io/)  connector.
+*   Contains a DBT dimensional model based on Salesforce cloud data from [DataLakeHouse.io](https://www.datalakehouse.io/)  connector.
-*   The main use of this package is to provide a stable snowflake dimensional model that will provide useful insights for your sales team.
+*   The main use of this package is to provide a stable Snowflake dimensional model that will provide useful insights for your sales team.

 ### Models